cu/silicon/docs/main.md

-Welcome to the documentation for Bityard Notes, a low-friction personal knowledge base.
+Welcome to the documentation for Silicon Notes, a low-friction personal knowledge base.

 This page is a brief introduction to the program.
 For a detailed reference on